The Salvation Army: Disaster relief

-Around the world, the Salvation Army have Emergency Services Support Units throughout the country and Emergency Disaster Services in the United States.
-These are mobile canteen vehicles providing food and other welfare to members of the Emergency Services such as at bushfires, floods, land search, and other both large- and small-scale emergency operations undertaken by Police, Fire, Ambulance and State Emergency Service members, and the general public affected by these events.
-Volunteers and officers run the canteen service.
-They respond when emergency services have been on the scene for more than four hours or where four or more Fire vehicles are responding.
+Around the world, the Salvation Army have emergency services support emergency disaster services in the United States.
+These are mobile canteen vehicles that provide food and other welfare to members of the Emergency Services at bushfires, floods, land search, and other large- and small-scale emergency operations undertaken by Police, Fire, Ambulance, and State Emergency Service members, and to the general public affected by such events.

-Family Tracing Service

-The Family Tracing Service (sometimes known as the Missing Persons Service) was established in 1885, and the service is now available in most of the countries where The Salvation Army operates.
-The Tracing Service's objective is to restore (or to sustain) family relationships where contact has been lost, whether recently or in the distant past.
-Thousands of people are traced every year on behalf of their relatives.

-Youth groups

-The Salvation Army includes many youth groups, which primarily consist of its Sunday schools and the Scout and Guide packs.
-The Scout and Guide packs are affiliated and sponsored by the Salvation Army but are open units allowing anyone to join.
-These units/pack observe Christian standards and encourage young people to investigate and develop in their Christian faith.
-Some territories have Salvation Army Guards and Legions Association (SAGALA).
-In the United States these internal youth groups that are specifically for girls are known as Girl Guards (older girls) and Sunbeams (younger girls).
-Adventure Corps serves boys who are enrolled in school for first through eighth grades, and is sometimes separated into Rangers (6th–8th Grade) and Explorers (5th Grade and younger).

 Alove UK

-In the 21st century, the Salvation Army in the United Kingdom created a branch for the youth, called Alove, the Salvation Army for a new generation.
+In the 21st century, the Salvation Army in the United Kingdom created a branch for the youth, called Alove: the Salvation Army for a new generation.
 Its purpose is to free the youth of the church and their communities to express themselves and their faith in their own ways.
 Its mission statement is "Calling a generation to dynamic faith, radical lifestyle, adventurous mission and a fight for justice".
 It emphasises worship, discipleship, missions, and social action.
 Alove is a member of the National Council for Voluntary Youth Services (NCVYS).

 Work Against Exploitation

-The Salvation Army works with a specialist team in partnership with the UK service Modern Slavery Helpline (telephone 0800 0121 700) to help people at risk of exploitation.
-Work is also done assisting homeless people by running 461 hostels and 20 refugee programmes.
+The Salvation Army works with a specialist team in partnership with the UK service Modern Slavery Helpline (telephone 0800 0121 700) to help people who have been exploited for labor or profits.
+The organisation also assists homeless people by running 461 hostels.

 COVID-19 relief

-In 2020, during the COVID-19 pandemic, The Salvation Army donated 224,603,024 meals and 1,822,412 PPE supply kits in the United States.
+In 2020, during the COVID-19 pandemic, The Salvation Army donated 224,603,024 meals and 1,822,412 personal protective equipment supply kits in the United States.